jaruary/microservice/README.md

   - Jetty
   - Gradle
   - Compiles to a jar file
   - All the following commands here are for Linux systems.
-I highly recommend Fedora (https://getfedora.org/).
+I highly recommend Fedora - https://getfedora.org/
+  - Simply copy and paste these commands into your terminal and hit return

 ### Clone the Repo